anniesullie/web-page-abandonment-api/README.md

 ## Non-Goals:
 * Provide information about the reasons users may have abandoned the site.
 It’s not possible to understand if a user navigated away from a site due to slow performance, clicking the wrong link, or some other reason.
 * Provide a significant amount of information that’s not currently possible for a site to compute about abandonment.
-Sites could use the Network Error Logging API’s “abandoned” error and/or server logs in combination with injecting JavaScript very early in the load to track early abandonments themselves, with few gaps.
+Sites could use the Network Error Logging API’s `abandoned` error and/or server logs in combination with injecting JavaScript very early in the load to track early abandonments themselves, with few gaps.
 But this would be prohibitively complex.
 It would make performance worse, and often sites use third party analytics providers which would load after the abandonment.

 ## Defining Abandonment
 We define abandonment as a **user-initiated** navigation away from the page **before it reaches first contentful paint**.